1 Bg 11-1972: The Universal Form

 > however, who are actually in the divine nature and who have

-> divine vision, are not very much interested to see the
+> divine vision, are not very much interested in seeing the

 > universal form of the Lord.
 As described in the previous